drshahizan/learn-chatGPT/README.md

 - Content creators intrigued by the realm of AI-augmented content.
 - Marketers aiming to elevate their written communication.
 - Entrepreneurs crafting persuasive marketing materials.

-Upon completing this course, you'll confidently integrate ChatGPT into your copywriting process, crafting content that resonates profoundly with your audience and drives tangible results.
-Best of luck with your lecture!